 Hard work often went with hard drinking.
 Drink became such a problem in the area, that a stretcher to carry drunks away was permanently stored in Addington Square, in a small windowed shed.
 Drunkards were strapped to the stretcher (complete with a rain hood – community policing at its most compassionate…) for a lift to the local police station.

-Locally, 1901 saw the brewery on Wells Way replaced with more improving fare; the bath-house/wash-house/library still standing today.
+However, 1901 saw the brewery on Wells Way replaced with more improving fare; the bath-house/wash-house/library still standing today.
 Victorian refreshment for the body and mind.

 For those looking for less boozy refreshment, the area was also home to many mineral water, ginger beer, and lemonade factories.
 Most famous of them all was R Whites, purveyors also of such forgotten exotic drinks as double soda water, cordials and fruit syrups, and ginger toddy.